 The great names of the 18th and early 19th century in England caricature were those of William Hogarth (1697-1764), James Gillray (1757-1815), Thomas Rowlandson (1756-1827) and the Cruikshanks, the father Isaac (1756-1811), and his sons Isaac Robert (1789-1856) and George (1792-1878).

 Hogarth is regarded as the founder of the English form for satirical art.
 He was described as graphic satirist and moralist.
 Hogarth’s comedy was based on observations of character, and the satirical content was based on elaborate and complex allegories [Fig. 1].
-He despised the Italian caricatura as trivia destracting from the ideals of art.
+He despised the Italian caricatura as trivia distracting from the ideals of art.
 Hogarth’s pictures illustrate the position of influence that quack held in society.
 Hogarth highlighted the contemporary practice in which success in the practice of medicine did not always depend on qualifications, but often on patronage and, in the case of the quacks, advertising.
 Jealousies and enmity existed among the strata of the medical profession, physicians, surgeons, apothecaries and quacks.
-Hogarth depicted the battle among different levels in practising medicine in England (physicians, surgeons, apothecaries and quacks).
+Hogarth depicted the battle among different levels in practicing medicine in England (physicians, surgeons, apothecaries and quacks).

 Thomas Rowlandson, Hogarth’s successor in British caricature produced more than 1300 satirical prints published both as single sheets and as book illustrations, about fifty are of considerable medical interest [Fig. 2].
 Rowlandson’s interest in medical themes began with his studies at the Academy of Art which brought him in contact with the Scottish anatomist and physician William Hunter (1718-1783), brother of the famous surgeon John Hunter (1728-1793).
 Rowlandson’s interest was further developed by his friendship with physician John Wolcot (1738-1819).
 Wolcot had obtained his medical degree but abandoned medicine for literature and especially in writing satires.
 Rowlandson’s convivial life and passion for gambling lived a life in debt.